-The difference between the best and worst mortgage rates available can add up to a difference of thousands of pounds over the lifetime of the deal, so it's vital to compare the market and get the right support.
+The difference between the mortgage rates available can add up to a difference of thousands of pounds over the lifetime of the deal, so it's vital to compare the market and get the right support.

 But another key question is whether to use an interest-only or repayment mortgage for the investment.

 Most landlords, especially those, with a portfolio of more than one property, use interest-only mortgages to finance their investments.